BuddyX

 Can I make a private photo sharing site for a group?

 Yes.
 With BuddyX and MediaVerse you can restrict galleries to members or specific groups, which suits clubs, teams, families, and alumni networks.
+Privacy can be set at the album level, the individual photo level, or both.

 How is this different from Instagram?

-You own the site, the photos, and the audience, there is no algorithm deciding who sees what, and there are no ads competing for attention.
+You own the site, the photos, and the audience.
+There is no algorithm deciding who sees what, and there are no ads competing for attention.
 The trade-off is that you grow the audience yourself rather than tapping an existing one.

 Can members upload videos too?

 Yes.
 MediaVerse supports both photos and videos, so a media community can share either, with the same profiles and engagement around them.
+For longer videos, embedding from a host like Bunny Stream keeps the page load fast while keeping the experience on your site.

 Reading

-5 min · 949 words
+15 min · 2,990 words

 Published